All posts in the series:

 The idea we want to propose now is to add another layer to the previously explored ones.
 An optimization layer leveraging matrix factorization.

-Let’s start from the utility matrix R users \times movies.
-As we know, R has plenty of missing values and the whole point of Recommender Systems is to predict them.
-Now, what if we could write R as a product of two smaller matrices, say R = P Q^T (R \in m \times n, P \in m \times k, U^T \in k \times n where k are the factors spanning the space we are projecting users and movies into)?
-Such an achievement would let us automatically populate every entry in R, r_{ij} would just be equal to p_i q_j^T. Wait, this rings a bell!
+Let’s start from the utility matrix users movies.
+As we know, has plenty of missing values and the whole point of Recommender Systems is to predict them.
+Now, what if we could write as a product of two smaller matrices, say (, , where are the factors spanning the space we are projecting users and movies into)?
+Such an achievement would let us automatically populate every entry in , would just be equal to .
+Wait, this rings a bell!
 Isn’t this exactly what SVD is supposed to do?
 It actually is.
-That’s great news as we already know that by definition SVD minimizes the RMSE \sum_{ij} (r_{ij} - (U \Sigma V^T))^2.
-Tying this back to the factorization we wanted to achieve, P would be equal to U and Q^T to \Sigma V^T.
+That’s great news as we already know that by definition SVD minimizes the RMSE .
+Tying this back to the factorization we wanted to achieve, would be equal to and to .

 It seems we are done.
 SVD offers us the solution we were looking for.
 There is a complication though.
-The summation within the RMSE is over all the entries in R. In other words SVD assumes that all the entries of the matrix are provided, while we know this is far from being the case.
-Applying SVD to R means assuming every missing entry equals to a zero rating, which is completely wrong.
+The summation within the RMSE is over all the entries in .
+In other words SVD assumes that all the entries of the matrix are provided, while we know this is far from being the case.
+Applying SVD to means assuming every missing entry equals to a zero rating, which is completely wrong.

 Even though we can’t directly apply Singular Value Decomposition, we can still tweak it for our needs.
 After all, its original formulation is pretty close to what we wanted to achieve.
 The tweak I am talking about consists in re-formulating SVD as the following minimization problem

-\begin{equation} \label{eq:lf1} \displaystyle \min_{P, Q} \sum_{(i,j) \in R} (r_{ij} – q_i p_j^T)^2 \; (7) \end{equation}
+\begin{equation} \label{eq:lf1} \displaystyle \min_{P, Q} \sum_{(i,j) \in R} (r_{ij} – q_i p_j^T)^2 \; (7)Â \end{equation}

-where now the summation is just over the non-null elements in R. (7) is actually a pretty straightforward least squares optimization problem, which can be solved by gradient descent without much trouble.
+where now the summation is just over the non-null elements in .
+(7) is actually a pretty straightforward least squares optimization problem, which can be solved by gradient descent without much trouble.
 What are the parameters we are optimizing to minimize (7)?
-Well, all the entries in P and Q^T, so (m \times k) + (k \times n).
+Well, all the entries in and , so .

-\begin{equation} \label{eq:lf2} \widehat{r_{ij}} = \mu + b_j + b_i + q_i p_j^T \; (8) \end{equation}
+\begin{equation} \label{eq:lf2} \widehat{r_{ij}} = \mu + b_j + b_i + q_i p_j^T \; (8)Â \end{equation}

 This is great.
 Now we can plug (8) in (7), add regularization terms (to prevent overfitting) and get the final optimization problem

-\begin{equation} \label{eq:lf3} \displaystyle \min_{P, Q, b_j, b_i} \sum_{(i,j) \in R} (r_{ij} – (\mu + b_j + b_i + q_i p_j^T))^2 + \lambda (\sum_i \lVert p_i \rVert^2 + \sum_j \lVert q_j \rVert^2 + \sum_i \lVert b_i \rVert^2 + \sum_j \lVert b_j \rVert^2) \; (9) \end{equation}
+\begin{equation} \label{eq:lf3} \displaystyle \min_{P, Q, b_j, b_i} \sum_{(i,j) \in R} (r_{ij} – (\mu + b_j + b_i + q_i p_j^T))^2 + \lambda (\sum_i \lVert p_i \rVert^2 + \sum_j \lVert q_j \rVert^2 + \sum_i \lVert b_i \rVert^2 + \sum_j \lVert b_j \rVert^2) \; (9)Â \end{equation}

-So now we have (m \times k) + (k \times n) + m + n parameters to optimize, where m is the number of movies and n the number of users for each of which we have to calculate a deviation from the global average \mu.
+So now we have parameters to optimize, where is the number of movies and the number of users for each of which we have to calculate a deviation from the global average .

 To conclude let’s have a closer look at how all these models perform.

 A perfect example is provided by the Netflix Challenge.
-In October 2006 Netflix released a an internal data set of users \times movies , offering a 1M$ prize for anyone who could achieve an improvement of more than 10% in the Netflix proprietary recommendation engine, which at the time scored 0.9514 RMSE.
+In October 2006 Netflix released a an internal data set of users movies , offering a 1M$ prize for anyone who could achieve an improvement of more than 10% in the Netflix proprietary recommendation engine, which at the time scored 0.9514 RMSE.

 In the image below (taken from the Mining Massive Data Sets Stanford course material) you can check the progress.
 As you can see a basic CF already beats Netflix lowering the RMSE to 0.94.
 As soon as the model starts growing in complexity the error goes down, getting to a pretty outstanding 0.89 if we apply (9).
 The last mile, down to 0.8563, was achieved merging multiple engines together in a giant model with billions of parameters, which was actually never implemented in production.